xundeenergie/friendica/doc/developer-how-to-move-classes-to-src.md

 ## Decide the namespace

-This isn't the most technical decision of them all, but it has long lasting consequences as it will be the name that will be used to refer to this class from now on.
+This isn't the most technical decision of them all, but it has long-lasting consequences as it will be the name that will be used to refer to this class from now on.
 There is [a shared Ethercalc sheet](https://ethercalc.org/friendica_classes) to suggest namespace/class names that lists all the already moved class files for inspiration.

 A few pointers though: